-If you love speed and want to boost the engine power of your car, installing a turbocharger is a great way to get more power from the engine.
+If you love speed and want to boost your car’s engine power, installing a turbocharger is a great way to get more power from the engine.
 It pumps the exhaust gasses with the turbine to the exhaust manifold.

 Speed and power are the most valuable thing about the car.
 A faster vehicle can give you a feeling like you are flying.
 The turbo is not directly connected to the engine.
 It just compresses power to it.
 To know how to install a turbo, follow the steps below.